nashtech-garage/yas/README.md

 YAS is a pet project aim to practice building a typical microservice application in Java

-## Intended technologies and frameworks
+## Tentative technologies and frameworks

 - Java 17
-- Spring boot 2.6
+- Spring boot 2.7
 - Next.js
 - Keycloak
 - Kafka